ScooloV/bbpedia/docs/dungeon_bowl/skills_and_traits.md

-A player may use this Skill any number of times per turn, during either team\'s turn.
+A player may use this Skill any number of times per turn, during either team's turn.
 If an opposition player is being Marked by more than one player with this Skill, only one

 The Claws skill cannot be used when making an Armour roll against this